freya-davies/blog-express-handlebars/README.md

 Let's write our EDA blogs with Express.js and Handlebars.js.

 Please note:
-- This is my approach to converting a blog site - there will be many other ways of doing this!
+- This is my approach to converting the EDA blog site - there will be many other ways of doing this!
 - This approach may work better/worse for you, depending on how you have set up your initial blog website
 - You can view how I implemented this with my EDA blog by checking out the branch "cherise-blog"
-    - Feel free to check this out if you want to get a better idea of how I implemented the steps
+    - You can see how I implemented the steps by checking out the changes made with each commit
     - Or come ask me questions directly!
 - Also feel free to give feedback - either let me know directly, raise an issue, or even create a pull request!
 - This does not include tests!
 This is designed to be an exercise focused on getting more comfortable with express and handlebars.
 Feel free to add your own test suite!